skim73/BlueMarbleGame/README.md

 *You are on the "master" branch, which contains all resources and source codes written in JavaFX to create this game.
-To run this game, you must download files located in another branch, depending on your computer's OS.
+This game is only runnable on Windows.
+Sorry.

 # Running the Game